COVID-19 lab leak theory: Government and intelligence agencies

 Some intelligence agencies have assessed the possibility of a lab leak origin for SARS-CoV-2.
 Such assessments evaluate source credibility rather than conduct scientific research.

-In 2020, Der Spiegel reported that Germany’s Defence Ministry, in an internal memo, dismissed lab leak theories as a U.S. political distraction from pandemic policy failures.
+Germany's Defence Ministry dismissed the lab leak theory as a U.S. political distraction from failures in its pandemic response, according to an internal 2020 memo reported by Der Spiegel.
 In 2025, German newspapers said that an unpublished 2020 Federal Intelligence Service report estimated a 80–90% probability of a lab leak.
 In late 2024, the German government requested an external review of the unpublished report.

 An August 2021 U.S. report, commissioned by President Biden, found no evidence of Chinese foreknowledge of the COVID-19 outbreak.
 The inconclusive assessment included four agencies (and the National Intelligence Council) favoring zoonotic origin with low confidence, three undecided, and the FBI supporting a lab leak with moderate confidence.
 British intelligence deemed a lab leak "feasible".

 In February 2023, the U.S. Department of Energy shifted to a "low confidence" lab leak assessment, indicating unreliable sources.
-FBI Director Christopher Wray reiterated the bureau’s stance, accusing China of obstructing investigations.
+FBI Director Christopher Wray reiterated the bureau's stance, accusing China of obstructing investigations.
 National Security Advisor Jake Sullivan stated that there was "no definitive answer." to the pandemic origins' question.

 A declassified June 2023 Office of the Director of National Intelligence report found no evidence of SARS-CoV-2 in labs or biosafety incidents but could not rule out a leak.
 Most agencies (with low confidence) favored zoonotic origin.
 Lab leak proponents accused intelligence agencies of bias or incompetence.
 Science reporter Liam Mannix called it the end of the lab leak theory.

 In 2025, the CIA stated the virus was "more likely" from a lab leak but with "low confidence".
-On April 18, 2025, the second Trump administration removed the online hub for federal COVID-19 resources and redirected the domain to a whitehouse.gov page endorsing the lab leak theory.
+On April 18, 2025, the second Trump administration took down the federal government's COVID.gov and COVIDtests.gov websites, and redirected the domains to a whitehouse.gov page endorsing the lab leak theory.
 Virologist Angela Rasmussen called the page "pure propaganda, intended to justify the systematic devastation of... programs devoted to public health and biomedical research".